JALAL-00/Event-Buddy---Deepchain-Labs-Internship-Technical-Test/backend/README.md

 ##  API Endpoints

 A brief overview of the available API routes.
 Use an API client like [Postman](https://www.postman.com/) for testing.

-*(A more detailed Postman collection would be exported for a full project, but this list is sufficient for the assignment.)*

 ### `Auth`